 Blue River Wastewater Treatment Plant

-The Blue River Wastewater Treatment Plant, located at 7300 Hawthorne near I-435 and Front Street, is Kansas City’s largest wastewater treatment plant.
+- The Blue River Wastewater Treatment Plant, located at 7300 Hawthorne near I-435 and Front Street, is Kansas City’s largest wastewater treatment plant.

 The current Blue River Wastewater Treatment Plant opened as a primary treatment facility in the early 1960’s and underwent an upgrade in 1987.
 Since that time, new processes and technologies have been added to provide advanced wastewater treatment.

-Efficiency and Speed.
+- Efficiency and Speed.
 It gets the job done in less time and decreases the amount of storage required.

-The THP system will optimize the use of existing infrastructure, such as digester tanks, while modifying the plant so it can cost-effectively meet the future biosolids treatment needs of the City.
+- Increased Sustainability.
+This process protects the environment, public health and helps increase the community’s quality of life.The THP system will optimize the use of existing infrastructure, such as digester tanks, while modifying the wastewater treatment plant to be more cost effective to meet the future biosolids treatment needs of the City.

 “Biosolids are the nutrient-rich organic materials resulting from the treatment of domestic waste at a wastewater treatment facility.
 Through biosolids management, solid residue from wastewater treatment is processed to reduce or eliminate pathogens and minimize odors, forming a safe, beneficial agricultural product.
 Biosolids are carefully monitored and must be used in accordance with regulatory requirements.”